 BY THE REGULATORS OR COURTS

-future operations.
+Company or its future operations.

-PARTICULARS OF LOANS, GUARANTEES AND
+PARTICULARS OF LOANS, GUARANTEES, AND

 INVESTMENTS BY THE COMPANY

-under the provisions of Section 186 of the Act have been
+Section 186 of the Act.

 VIGIL MECHANISM

-Unpublished Price Sensitive Information.
-The vigil mechanism
+Sensitive Information.
+The vigil mechanism includes adequate

-No person has been denied access to the Chairman of
+employee(s) who use this facility.
+No person has been denied

 DISCLOSURES AS PER THE SEXUAL HARASSMENT